 I'm skeptical of the majority's standing analysis for some of the same reasons Judge King raises in her dissent (especially her discussion of traceability) as well as those Professor Stephen Sachs describes here.
 One point that, as far as I'm aware, has escaped attention, however, is the majority's heavy reliance on Judge Smith's recent opinion (which Judge Elrod joined), in Texas v.
 EEOC to support its analysis of the standing question (if you need a refresher on Texas v.
 EEOC, see my discussion in this earlier post).
 As I explain next, I'm not convinced that Texas v.
 EEOC supports the plaintiffs' standing in Texas v.
 United States.

 The majority and dissenting opinions in Texas v.
 United States–like every commentator on the case before and after the opinion issued that I'm aware of--agreed that NFIB v.
 Sebelius dictates the outcome in this case.
-The only question anyone seems to entertain is which result it requires.
-It is therefore with great trepidation that I admit that I disagree with, well, everyone because I'm not convinced that NFIB controls this case.
-I explain my reasons below.
+The only question, according to the competing sides in this debate, is which result NFIB requires.
+As I'll explain next, it looks like I'm the only person in the world who thinks NFIB doesn't control here.